Earth's Magnetic Field

 It’s important to understand that the map is unbounded.
 My Negative Zone and Positive Zone extend north and south, theoretically to the north pole and equator, respectively.
 All three zones continue as I move east and west.

-It's crucial to grasp the concept of the psychological magnetic map.
+It's crucial to grasp the concept of the Psychological Magnetic Map.
 For those who are still fuzzy about it, watch the video below.

 My Happy Zone

-Map of North Carolina This map shows what it might look like in North Carolina.
-I’ve only found my magnetic home near Raleigh and Goldsboro; the rest is a projection based on my data.
+This map shows what it might have looked like in North Carolina, when I lived there 2008-2010.
+I only found my magnetic home near Raleigh and Goldsboro; the rest is a projection based on my data.
 Remember that this location is unique for me; other people’s Happy Zone will almost certainly be elsewhere.

 Looking at the Sky